rvl-q/KuberParts/Readme.md

-Excersise submissions for Kubernetes course
+Exercise submissions for Kubernetes course